fcarreno/cordova-plugin-fcm/README.md

 * Added new action to FCMPlugin to allow consuming apps to dismiss a notification by its Id (remove from Android status bar)

+* Added support to send push payload -when app is open- based on a flag received as part of data/extras.

 #### Installation:
 ```